 Volksgarten for movement without ticket pressure

 If Saturday should be lightly active, Volksgarten is one of the better city plans.
+The city explicitly points to movement areas, a bouldering wall and seating, so the park gives you an actual frame instead of a random bench.

 What makes Saturdays better than Sundays